Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 1. Speed is Everything

-- Target loading time: Under 3 seconds
+- Target load time: under 3 seconds

-- Minimize JavaScript and CSS files
+- Minimize render-blocking JavaScript and CSS

-- Implement lazy loading for images
+- Implement lazy loading for media

 2. Thumb-Friendly Design

-Design for one-handed mobile usage:
+Design for one-handed use:

 - Place important elements within thumb reach

-- Make buttons at least 44px tall
+- Make tappable controls at least 44px tall

-- Provide adequate spacing between clickable elements
+- Provide adequate spacing between clickable items

-- Use large, clear fonts (minimum 16px)
+- Use large, legible fonts and clear visual hierarchy

 3. Simplified Navigation

-- Use hamburger menus for secondary navigation
+- Use hamburger menus for secondary links

-- Use breadcrumbs for deep navigation
+- Use breadcrumbs for deep pages

 Common Mobile Design Mistakes in Kenya